Introduction

 2. Request to Have a Fine Decided in Court Form – Organisation – PDF (if you're applying as a company).

-2. Put a request in writing and send it by post.
+2. Put a request in writing and send it by post to:

 • Your application may take up to 6 weeks to assess from the date you submit it.
 Your fine will be placed on hold while your application is being assessed.

-• Once you've submitted your application, you can return to the online service to check if a CAN has been posted to you.
+• After you submit your application you can check if a CAN has been posted to you by visiting the online service.

-• The court may apply additional costs when the matter is determined.
+• The court may apply additional costs when the matter is decided.